sureshnaloor/jsmastery_memories/readme.md

 5. 'similar memories' - based on the hashtags (could be location, similarity, etc.)
 6. Featured Memories
 7. UI/UX improvements including 'responsive'

+* things nice to do if possible!
+* 1. Use Valtio - global state management tool
+* 2. Use formidable - instead of 'base64' encoding and upload the image files instead of storing in mongodb